 Engineering teams often lose time and context when design work is spread across disconnected tools, file systems, and collaboration platforms.
+As PCB designs become more complex, disconnected workflows increase the likelihood of duplicated effort, communication gaps, and design inconsistencies.
 Schematic capture, PCB layout, system design, documentation, and collaboration are handled in different places - making it harder to maintain consistency, onboard new team members, and understand design intent as projects evolve.
 This guided overview shows how Altium Designer unifies the entire electronics design workflow into a single, connected environment, so teams can focus on designing instead of managing tools.

 In this walkthrough, we will cover the core features that allow you to:

-By following these steps, you will see how Altium brings design, data, and collaboration together in one platform.
+By following these steps, you will see how Altium supports modern high-speed PCB design and HDI development within a single constraint-driven workflow.
 Teams gain better visibility, fewer handoffs, and a smoother path from concept to release - helping projects move faster with less friction and greater confidence.

 Manufacturing deliverables are often created at the end of a project using disconnected export steps, custom scripts, or manual checklists.
 That approach makes outputs fragile - files can fall out of sync with the design, variants can be missed, and last-minute changes often require time-consuming rework.
 This guided demo shows how to automate fabrication, assembly, and documentation outputs directly from live design data using Output Jobs in Altium Designer.